 Security and Compliance is a shared responsibility between Stax, AWS and the customer.
 Stax take compliance seriously and understand its significance to both our customers and partners.
-For this reason, Stax has obtained independent third-party auditor certifications with Payment Card Industry Data Security Standard as a PCI-DSS Service Provider, and the AICPA's SOC for Service Organizations, SOC 2 Type I. Further, Stax is currently continuing with our SOC2 Type II audit, with the updated time-frames for the SOC2 Type II report to be available in the last quarter of this calendar year.
+For this reason, Stax has obtained independent third-party auditor certifications with Payment Card Industry Data Security Standard as a PCI-DSS Service Provider, and the AICPA's SOC for Service Organizations, SOC 2 Type II.
+Further, Stax is continually rolling our SOC2 Type II audits each year so that we maintain a high-level of security throughout our product, services and internal operations of our company.

-You can request our PCI-DSS AoC, SAQ-D and Responsibility Matrix or SOC 2 Type I report via your Customer Success Manager.
+You can request our PCI-DSS AoC, SAQ-D and Responsibility Matrix or SOC 2 Type II report via your Customer Success Manager.

 Acknowledgement of PCI Service Provider Responsibilities

 As a PCI-DSS service provider, the Stax team acknowledges our shared responsibility to the extent that it could impact the security of the customer’s cardholder data environment.
 For further information please consult the Stax PCI Responsibility Matrix.

 Stax information security program is based on a continual lifecycle of improvement through measured Risk, Execution (Policies, Controls & Capabilities), Operation and Assurance Testing cycles to inform risk with baseline coverage and efficacy of controls and capabilities.

 The Stax Information Security Policy sets out functional security objectives for the control of identities, including privileged identities.
 This is a core pillar of Stax Security, as such centralized Identity and Access Management (IDAM) is functionally integrated with all the key applications and services and the Zero Trust Network solution that protects the Stax Information Asset pool.